 You'll depart from Charleston the morning of May 18th.
 Make sure to pack light, bring your sketch pad, and come prepared with a spirit of adventure.
 Your first day in Italy won't leave much time for rest so consider consulting your medical professional for a recommended sleep aid to become accustomed to the time change by getting as much rest as possible on your transatlantic flight.

-This evening you will regroup for a traditional Tuscan dinner.
+This evening, you will regroup for a traditional Tuscan dinner.

 After breakfast in your hotel, you'll depart for nearby Volterra, one of the great Etruscan towns with a history dating back almost three thousand years.
 Your morning will be dedicated to an alabaster workshop with a local craftsman.